mechengmalik/city-explorer/README.old.md

 ## Change Log

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->
+01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. --> 17-08-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+thanks to Eng Razan for clearin this lab and Boshra as a TA

 ## Time Estimates